marcus7288/evangel-student-tools/docs/user-guide.md

 ### Common Issues

 **Data Not Saving**
-- Check if browser allows localStorage
+- Check if the browser allows localStorage
 - Try refreshing the page
-- Use manual save button
+- Use the manual save button
 - Consider browser privacy settings

 **Export Not Working**
 - Try copying text manually
-- Check if popup blockers are active
+- Check if pop-up blockers are active
-- Refresh page and try again
+- Refreshthe  page and try again

 **Mobile Issues**
-- Ensure stable internet connection
+- Ensure a stable internet connection
 - Try landscape mode for better layout
-- Use latest browser version
+- Use the latest browser version

 ### Browser Compatibility
 - Chrome: Full support